baltimore-sun-data/voter-guide-2018/content/results.md

 results-base-url = "/results/"
 +++

 This page has a comprehensive list of 2018 midterm election results from the Maryland State Board of Election.
+See also our [comprehensive 2018 Maryland primary results](/primary-results/).